-Health Insurance for OPT Visa Participants
+Health Insurance for OPT Students

 If you are in the US on an F-1 Optional Practical Training (OPT) visa, this is a pretty exciting time in your life.
 You have finished your education and found a job in your field of study, and you are probably on your way to a successful career.
-You want to make sure you are also a safe and healthy.
+You want to make sure you are also safe and healthy.

 For OPT visa holders, there are no government-related health insurance requirements.
 In some cases, your educational institution will determine a level of required medical insurance coverage but may offer minimal direction.
 We are here to help find a suitable plan for your period of training in the US.

 Optional Practical Training (OPT) is a permitted 12-month working period for undergraduate and graduate students on F-1 visas who have finished their degrees or have studied in the U.S. for more than nine months.

 OPT and F1 Insurance Requirements

 It is essential that you, and any dependents, follow the insurance guidelines set out by your school.
 Your school may require you to purchase school-sponsored insurance while others allow you the flexibility of opting out of their plan and choosing your insurance plan.

 The first step is to contact your school to learn if they have insurance requirements and a sponsored F1 insurance plan for OPT visa holders.
 If they do, remember to ask if dependents can be added, if that is relevant to you.

 Be sure to get all the details about the medical insurance plan, including cost and detailed information about what will be covered.
 Also, find out if you have the option to waive the school’s plan in favor of purchasing your plan.
 If you can choose and opt out of the school’s plan, you are likely required to buy your insurance.

 - COVID-19 (coronavirus) coverage outside your home country